 You proposed an idea, but the idea had loopholes.
 It is okay to propose bad ideas.
 You suggested a design, but the design will break for these edge cases.
 It is okay that you missed thinking of those edge cases.
 You acted a certain way, and it wasn’t the best that could have been done.
 It is okay.

 Let’s say I am leading a team.
 I might feel that if I am wrong, I will be respected less (not a hypothetical situation).
-But on the contrary, accepting that I might have been wrong lets people come close to me.
+But on the contrary, accepting that I might have been wrong lets people come closer.
 Because now there is no pressure on them as well to be always right, and then they can voice their opinions and ideas unfiltered, and that’s how good solutions are found, right?

 Another reason that stops us from accepting a mistake is Ego.
 Ego doesn’t let us say, “Oops, I totally missed that!“.
 The trick (I think), is to know that ego creeps up unannounced, and it is pertinent that you listen to the other person, without reacting to the words like it is an attack on you (“Don’t be the Alpha Geek”).